 Omega Flex Stock Performance

-Omega Flex (NASDAQ:OFLX - Get Free Report) last released its quarterly earnings results on Wednesday, July 30th.
-The industrial products company reported $0.41 EPS for the quarter.
-Omega Flex had a return on equity of 20.48% and a net margin of 16.91%.
-The business had revenue of $25.52 million during the quarter.
+Omega Flex (NASDAQ:OFLX - Get Free Report) last issued its quarterly earnings results on Wednesday, July 30th.
+The industrial products company reported $0.41 earnings per share (EPS) for the quarter.
+The company had revenue of $25.52 million during the quarter.
+Omega Flex had a net margin of 16.91% and a return on equity of 20.48%.

 Omega Flex Dividend Announcement

-The business also recently announced a quarterly dividend, which was paid on Thursday, July 10th.
-Investors of record on Monday, June 30th were issued a $0.34 dividend.
-The ex-dividend date was Monday, June 30th.
-This represents a $1.36 dividend on an annualized basis and a yield of 4.2%.
-Omega Flex's dividend payout ratio (DPR) is 80.95%.
+The business also recently disclosed a quarterly dividend, which was paid on Thursday, July 10th.
+Stockholders of record on Monday, June 30th were paid a dividend of $0.34 per share.
+The ex-dividend date of this dividend was Monday, June 30th.
+This represents a $1.36 dividend on an annualized basis and a dividend yield of 4.1%.
+Omega Flex's dividend payout ratio is currently 80.95%.

 Insider Transactions at Omega Flex

-In related news, Chairman Kevin R. Hoben sold 972 shares of Omega Flex stock in a transaction on Thursday, June 12th.
-The stock was sold at an average price of $31.55, for a total value of $30,666.60.
-Following the completion of the transaction, the chairman directly owned 898,533 shares in the company, valued at approximately $28,348,716.15.
-This trade represents a 0.11% decrease in their ownership of the stock.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
-Company insiders own 65.20% of the company's stock.
+In related news, Chairman Kevin R. Hoben sold 972 shares of the stock in a transaction that occurred on Thursday, June 12th.
+The shares were sold at an average price of $31.55, for a total transaction of $30,666.60.
+Following the completion of the sale, the chairman directly owned 898,533 shares of the company's stock, valued at $28,348,716.15.
+This represents a 0.11% decrease in their ownership of the stock.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+65.20% of the stock is owned by company insiders.

 Omega Flex Company Profile